Training webinars in 2021

 There is growing demand from non-researchers for insights from academic data resources, analyses and models, something that has been made particularly obvious by the COVID-19 pandemic, with policy makers demanding near-real-time intelligence on patterns of mobility, economic activity and social interaction.

-This webinar, led by Dr Andrew McHugh, equiped participants with the tools to share information needs and align these with available data and appropriate methods of information presentation, as well as covering practical aspects of producing attractive, accessible, and interactive dashboards and data platforms.
+This webinar, led by Dr Andrew McHugh, equipped participants with the tools to share information needs and align these with available data and appropriate methods of information presentation, as well as covering practical aspects of producing attractive, accessible, and interactive dashboards and data platforms.

 - Information & data dashboards – an overview (PDF 1.14MB)